SidP1203/CselWebsite/replit.md

 ### Content Updates
 - Updated all three Success Stories with real testimonials from Princeton Middle School and Saint Monica
 - Increased "Our History" text size to match "Our Story" section
-- Fixed "Explore Our Programs" button to link to Focus Areas page (/programs route)
+- Fixed "Explore Our Programs" button on homepage to link to Focus Areas page (/programs route)
+- Fixed donate button in Get Involved section to properly navigate to /donate page
 - Resolved testimonial attribution formatting issues

 ### Stripe Payment Integration